Religious views of Adolf Hitler: Kirchenkampf Church Struggle

 On Protestantism, Hitler proposed to unite Germany's 28 Protestant churches into one Reich Church, which was the German Evangelical Church.
 Hitler stated to Albert Speer, "Through me the Protestant Church could become the established church, as in England."
 Steigmann-Gall wrote that Hitler demonstrated a preference for Protestantism over Catholicism, as Protestantism was more liable to reinterpretation and non-traditional readings, more receptive to "positive Christianity", and because some of its liberal branches had held similar views.
 Hitler's interest was opportunistic: "From Hitler's point of view, a national church was of interest purely from a point of view of control and manipulation", wrote Kershaw.
-He installed his friend Ludwig Müller as leader of the movement and sought to establish a pro-Nazi and anti-Semitic unified Reich Church.
+He installed his friend Ludwig Müller as leader of the movement and sought to establish a pro-Nazi and antisemitic unified Reich Church.
 Resistance quickly arose in the form of the Pastors' Emergency League, led by Martin Niemöller, which had 40% of clergy by 1934 and founded the Confessing Church, from which some clergymen opposed the Nazi regime.

 When German Christians called for rejection of the Bible as "Jewish superstition" and of the Christian calling to "love thy neighbour", the movement lost still further support.
 Hitler's move to have Müller elected Bishop failed – despite intimidation.
 He then abandoned his efforts to unite the Protestant churches, appointed Hanns Kerrl as Minister for Church Affairs in December 1934, and distanced himself permanently from the so-called "German Christians".
 According to Steigmann-Gall, he regretted that "the churches had failed to back him and his movement as he had hoped".
 A relative moderate, Kerrl initially had some success but amid continuing protests by the Confessing Church against Nazi policies, he accused dissident churchmen of failing to appreciate the Nazi doctrine of "Race, blood and soil".
 Kerrl said Nazi positive Christianity rejected the Apostles' Creed and Divinity of Christ as the basis of Christianity, and called Hitler the herald of a new revelation.
 Hitler had Niemöller sent to the concentration camps in 1938, where he remained until war's end.
 Hitler largely ignored Kerrl, who died in office in 1941 and was not replaced.

 Dachau Concentration Camp had its own Priests' barracks for clerical enemies of the Hitler regime.
 (Pictured following liberation by US Army.)